Spark-Token/token/README.md

 Since Spark Tokens are work proofs, they can be used as generalized throttling mechanisms to economically de-incentivize bad actors from DDOS-ing or incorrectly updating application state for nefarious reasons.
 This can be acheived with on chain and off chain services.

-For example, if I wanted to create an Ethereum Smart contract that required additional security I could create a function modifier that requires a certain number of Spark Tokens to execute:
+For example, if I wanted to create an Ethereum Smart contract that required additional proof of work security I could create a function modifier that requires a certain number of Spark Tokens to execute (see difficulty(tokens) function).
+Alternatively, I could have the end user submit a nonce of required difficulty instead of tokens, and mine them directly to the contract. (see difficulty(uint nonce, uint diff) function)

 Solidity pseudocode:
 ```solidity